 Two live birds, according to Leviticus 14:4.

 Commander of a unit of roughly 100 soldiers, which is where we got the “century” for centurion.

 A more literal translation says there will be “weeping and gnashing of teeth.”
 Matthew seems to use that phrase to refer to people getting what they deserve on Judgment Day.

 Isaiah 53:4.
 Matthew seems to be trying to demonstrate that the healing ministry of Jesus would eventually cost him his life, but that it would show the extent of God’s concern for humanity’s spiritual health.

 Usually translated “Son of Man.”
 This is a title Jesus used a lot to describe himself.
 In the Jewish Bible the phrase contains hints of divinity in some passages and humanity in others–perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
-Hint of the divine: the prophet Daniel saw someone like a son of man coming from heaven (Daniel 7:13 NLT).
-Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 NLT).
+Hint of the divine: the prophet Daniel saw someone like a son of man coming from heaven (Daniel 7:13 New Living Translation).
+Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 New Living Translation).